davidmreed/amaxa/docs/install.rst

 Development
 ***********

 To start working with Amaxa in a virtual environment, clone the Git repository.
-Amaxa's primary repository is on `GitLab <https://gitlab.com/davidmreed/amaxa>`_, and is mirrored on GitHub.
+Amaxa's primary repository is on `GitHub <https://github.com/davidmreed/amaxa>`_, and is mirrored on `GitLab <https://gitlab.com/davidmreed/amaxa>`_.

 Then, create a virtual environment for Amaxa and install: